tiy-tpa/ruby-for-the-newbie-crash-course/readme.md

 ---

-# OOP
+# [fit] OOP
 ## Object oriented Programming

-> Ruby is an object oriented language.
+^ Ruby is an object oriented language.

-> Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which are data structures that contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.
+^ Object-oriented programming (OOP) is a programming paradigm based on the concept of "objects", which are data structures that contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.

 ---